rancher/k3k/docs/howtos/troubleshoot.md

 This typically indicates a low limit on inotify watchers or file descriptors on the host system.

-### Solution: Adjust Host System Settings

-Connect to the host nodes and increase inotify limits:
+To increase the inotify limits connect to the host nodes and run:

 ```sh
 sudo sysctl -w fs.inotify.max_user_watches=2099999999